hashicorp/terraform-provider-tfcoremock/README.md

 are written into.
 The provider looks into the data directory, which defaults to `terraform.data`.

-Finally, all resources (and data sources) supplied by the provider have an `id` attribute that is generated if not set by the configuration.
+All resources (and data sources) supplied by the provider have an `id` attribute that is generated if not set by the configuration.
 Dynamic resources cannot define an `id` attribute as the provider will create one for them.
 The `id` attribute is used as name of the human-readable JSON files held in the resource and data directories.

+Additionally, all resources are available to be queries via `list` blocks.
+For now only the `id` attribute is supported as a field to retrieve a specific instance.
+It is optional, so all resources of the specified type will be returned if the field is left blank.

 ## Requirements